lachiestewart/Tutor4U/README.md

     python manage.py makemigrations tutor4u
     python manage.py migrate

-If you would like to create a super user for the Database after running the previous commands run the following (while still inside the virtual environment) and enter your credentials:
+If you would like to create a database super user, after running the previous commands, run the following commands (while still inside the virtual environment) and enter your credentials:

     python manage.py createsuperuser

-To exit the virtual environment and return to the `Tutor4U` directory run:
+To exit the virtual environment and return to the `Tutor4U` directory run the following commands:

     exit
     cd ..

-From the Tutor4U directory run these commands to download the necessary packages for the front-end:
+From the Tutor4U directory run the follwoing commands to download the necessary packages for the front-end:

     cd frontend
     npm install